vanderdavidcar/rbac-priv-lvl/README.md

 ## auth_vars1.yml

-Changes values for yours users and password to have a loop in jinja2 templates</br>
+Change values for yours users and password to have a loop in jinja2 templates</br>
 On file create_scripts.py in line 11 change auth_vars.yml to auth_vars1.yml or rename file.

 ## create_scripts.py